 Tips for Identifying Nursing Home Abuse

-Nursing home abuse involves neglect and criminal acts committed against those who reside in nursing homes, and also in assisted living and extended care facilities.
-Though nursing home abuse is typically used to refer to crimes committed against the elderly, the term also encompasses abuse committed against the disabled, and all others who reside in facilities that provide medical care and treatment that the people cannot provide for themselves without assistance.
+Nursing home abuse involves neglect and criminal acts committed against those who reside in nursing homes, as well as those in assisted living and extended care facilities.
+Though nursing home abuse is typically used to refer to crimes committed against the elderly, the term also encompasses abuse committed against the disabled and all others who reside in facilities that provide medical care and treatment that the people cannot provide for themselves without assistance.